-10 $\mu$ l of 2X NEBuilder HiFi DNA Assembly Master Mix was incubated with 6 DNA fragments [4 fragments of 1,000 bp and one fragment of 1,152 bp with 80 bp overlap, and a vector of 3,373 bp (20 bp overlap), 0.05 pmol each] in a final volume of 20 $\mu$ l at 50°C for 60 minutes.
-NEB 5-alpha Competent E. coli (NEB #C2987) were transformed with 2 $\mu$ l of the assembled products according to the transformation protocol.
-Successfully assembled fragments result in lacZ gene in pACYC184 vector, and yield blue colonies on an IPTG/Xgal/ Chloramphenicol plate when incubated overnight at 37°C after transformation.
-Greater than 100 blue colonies were observed when 1/10 of the outgrowth (500 $\mu$ l) was spread on a plate.
+10 μ I of 2X Gibson Assembly Master Mix was incubated with 6 fragments (5 fragments of 400 bp and one of 2,780 bp, with 40 bp overlap, 0.05 pmol each) in a final volume of 20 μ I at 50°C for 60 minutes.
+NEB 5-alpha Competent E. coli (NEB #C2987) were transformed with 2 μ I of the master mix/fragment mixture using the transformation protocol on page 12.
+Greater than 100 white colonies were observed when 1/10 of the outgrowth was spread on an ampicillin plate with IPTG/XgaI and incubated overnight.

-Overview of NEBuilder HiFi DNA Assembly Master Mix/DNA Assembly Cloning Kit Protocol:
+Overview of Gibson Assembly Cloning Kit Protocol:

-- Design primers to amplify fragments (and/or vector) with appropriate overlaps (see pages 4-10). - · Amplify fragments using a high-fidelity DNA polymerase. - Prepare linearized vector by using a high-fidelity DNA polymerase or by restriction enzyme digestion. - Determine concentration of fragments and linearized vector using agarose gel electrophoresis, a NanoDrop® instrument or other method. - Add fragments and linearized vector to NEBuilder HiFi DNA Assembly Master Mix and incubate at 50°C for 15 minutes to 1 hour, depending on number of fragments being assembled. - Transform into NEB 5-alpha Competent E. coli (provided with cloning kit or purchased from NEB) or use directly in other applications.
+- Design primers to amplify fragments (and/or vector) with appropriate overlaps (see pages 4-10). - PCR amplify fragments using a high-fidelity DNA polymerase. - Prepare linearized vector by PCR amplification using a high-fidelity DNA polymerase or by restriction digestion. - Confirm and determine concentration of fragments and linearized vector using agarose gel electrophoresis, a NanoDropTM instrument or other method. - Add fragments and linearized vector to Gibson Assembly Master Mix and incubate at 50°C for 15 minutes to 1 hour, depending on number of fragments being assembled. - Transform into NEB 5-alpha Competent E. coli (provided) or use directly in other applications.

-Design and PCR of Fragments for DNA Assembly:
+Design and PCR Amplification of Fragments for Gibson Assembly:

-Note: We highly recommend using our web tool, NEBuilder Assembly Tool, available at nebuilder.neb.com, to design PCR primers with overlapping sequences between the adjacent DNA fragments and for their assembly into a cloning vector.
+Note: We highly recommend using our web tool, NEBuilder®, available at www.
+NEBGibson.com, to design PCR primers with overlapping sequences between the adjacent DNA fragments and for their assembly into a cloning vector.

-NEBuilder Assembly Tool is the fastest and easiest approach to obtaining ready-to-use sequences for overlapping primers.
-However, it does not give details about the primer-design workflow.
+NEBuilder is the fastest and easiest approach to obtain ready-to-use sequences for overlapping primers.
+However, it does not give details about the primer design workflow.
 In some cases, it might be appropriate to further manually alter primer sequences in order to adapt them for the use in more complex assemblies, such as those that include site-specific mutagenesis.
-For this purpose, it is absolutely necessary to understand the general requirements and rules that apply to PCR primers used in conjunction with HiFi DNA Assembly Mix.
+For this purpose, it is absolutely necessary to understand the general requirements and rules that apply to PCR primers used in conjunction with Gibson Assembly.
 The sections below offer step-by-step directions and recommendations for the manual design of primers for the assembly of two or more PCR fragments, as well as primer design for assembly of PCR fragments into a cloning vector prepared either by PCR or by restriction digestion.